electronicayciencia/ATECC608-Tools/README.md

 Use cases (multiple commands):

+- `authorize.sh`: Performs a Check MAC with an authorization key in order to tell the device we know that key.
 - `chip_info`: Dump some information about the device.
 - `eyc_original.sh`: Verify an Original EyC component and retrieve verified data from a slot.
 - `read_encrypted.sh`: Read the contents of any slot encrypted with a Read key.